skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

 Each port can be accessed using the LoadBalancer's external IP address and the port number.
 Use :code:`sky status --endpoints <cluster>` to view the external endpoints for all ports.

 .. note::
     In cloud based Kubernetes clusters, this will automatically create an external Load Balancer.
-GKE creates a pass-through Load Balancer (see `here <https://cloud.google.com/kubernetes-engine/docs/concepts/service-load-balancer>`__) and AWS creates a Network Load Balancer (see `here <https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html>`__).
+GKE creates a (`pass-through load balancer <https://cloud.google.com/kubernetes-engine/docs/concepts/service-load-balancer>`__) and AWS creates a `Network Load Balancer <https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html>`__).
 These load balancers will be automatically terminated when the cluster is deleted.

 .. note::
     The default LoadBalancer implementation in EKS selects a random port from the list of opened ports for the